 Security tip: don’t forget to secure the chassis with the jack stands, then choke the rear wheels.

-Using the jack to rift the truck off the ground, make sure you jack the vehicle at the appropriate jacking point.
+Using the jack to rift the truck off the ground, jack the vehicle at the appropriate jacking point.
 Now that the truck is safe and above the ground, you can remove the tire.
 Start by unscrewing the lug nuts and placing them in a secure location.
-Once the nuts are out, detach the tire to expose the controls arms.
+Once the nuts are out, detach the tire to expose the control arms.

-Step four: Next go for the arm mounting bolts
+Step 4: Next go for the arm mounting bolts

 After finding the mounting bolts, look for the camber alignment pins.
 They are usually an elongation of the frame.
 The camber alignment pin alongside the arm control bolts will help you adjust the camber to your preferences.

 Unlike in other vehicles where camber alignment is done by inserting shims in the control arm, the Chevy truck camber alignment is done via offsetting mounting bolts on the upper control arm.
-To do this, start by unfastening the non-camber mounting bolts on the upper control arm.
+To do this, unfasten the non-camber mounting bolts on the upper control arm.

-To do this you require a wrench and sockets.
+To do this, you require a wrench and sockets.
 Turn and bolts anti-clockwise while keeping an eye on the alignment pin.
-To get the proper adjustment, you can use an inclinometer and continue loosening the bolts until a favorable angle alignment slope is achieved.
+You can use an inclinometer and continue loosening the bolts until a favorable angle alignment slope is achieved to get the proper adjustment.
 After you have the required adjustment, fasten the bolts.
 Do not over-loosen the bolts or over-tighten them.

 After adjusting, it’s time to return the tire to its position and lower the truck.
 At this stage, you may need a second person to help you ensure everything moves smoothly.
 Remove the jack and lower the chevy slowly.
 If you used an inclinometer to do the alignment, the result would be ok, but if you are not satisfied, you can always start the process again to your satisfaction.